The Apprentice (American TV series) season 5: Candidates

 This is the first season where not all of the candidates were exclusively American; this season contained cast members that were originally from Uzbekistan and the United Kingdom.

 Team selections

 As with the previous season of the show, Trump hand-picked the candidates.
 Furthermore, Trump personally selected Tarek and Allie to be the very first project managers and to draft their own teams before the first task is issued.
 This is the first time in the history of The Apprentice that the teams were not formed by a certain set of characteristics, such as gender (Seasons 1, 2, 4) or educational status (Season 3).

 Because this process was conducted after only preliminary introductions, some reasoning for certain selections had been somewhat arbitrary—such as Tarek picking Dan because he was a father, or Allie picking Tammy because she had the qualities of "a real tiger".
-For the first time since the original season of the show, the successful project managers would not be exempt from firing the next week, therefore everyone had to do a satisfactory job in order to be safe.

 Using alternate selections, one at a time, both of them picked their respective teams in the following order: